Operation: To Fool A Hawke, Chap. 2

 "Good point," String replied with a laugh as he moved to remedy the situation, and I reached out to him, my own intentions shining in my eyes.
 Finally, I looked into the eyes of the man I loved, the father of my daughters, and the man I promised to spend the rest of my life with, and shyly whispered, "String, please.
 Make love to me."

 Later, still wrapped in each other's arms, I thought about what had happened that morning, along with what we had just done.
 Normally I take a more—active role in our sex life, but tonight, I surrendered myself completely to my husband.
 I figured it was something else I could do, to show Hawke just how much I loved him, to let him do with me whatever he wished.
 And I've gotta admit, I loved the feelings his hands, and other parts of his body, generated as they worked their magic on my body.
-Just another reason why I love him so much, I thought at the end.
+Just another reason why I love him so much.
+And why I'll always love him.
 When it was over, I simply relaxed in the afterglow of some of the most passionate and wonderful sex I had ever experienced, until suddenly, four words penetrated the fog that was surrounding my brain—"give up flying Airwolf?"

 "WHAT?"
 I demanded, suddenly sitting up, my mind snapped back to full alertness by the last part of my husband's question—"give up flying Airwolf?"
 "You—you'd do that—you'd give up flying Airwolf, for me?"
-I couldn't believe he'd actually consider giving up flying the Lady—especially without talking it over with me first, I thought.
+I couldn't believe he'd actually consider giving up flying the Lady—especially without talking it over with me first.
 And if Dom were here, he'd say the same thing.

 "I was saying that I know, now, that what you did this morning was for class—but yes, I'd give up Airwolf—for us, Cait," String replied honestly.
 "Look, you said it this morning—there comes a time when we've gotta think about the kids.
 I know what it's like growing up without parents, and I—I don't want them to lose either one of us."